 Rev. 05/2023

 • GPLD cannot and does not control or monitor the information accessed through the Internet.
-GPLD uses filtering software on Internet computers housed in Youth Services areas of the Library.
-Filtering software may be turned off with the approval of the adult accompanying the child to the Library.
+GPLD uses filtering software on Internet computers housed in Kids Landing.

-• Children receive priority for use of the Internet, equipment, and computing resources in Youth Services areas of the Library.
+• Children receive priority for use of the Internet, equipment, computers, and digital resources in Kids Landing.
 As space and availability permits, adults who have young children with them may use any Library resource to stay in the area with their children.
-Adults not accompanying children to the Library must receive authorization from Library Administration to use the Internet, equipment, and/or computing resources in Youth Services areas of the Library.
+Adults not accompanying children to the Library must receive authorization from Library Administration to use the Internet, equipment, computers and/or digital resources in Kids Landing.

 • GPLD makes every effort to protect the privacy of its users, but cannot guarantee confidentiality over the Internet.
 Patrons entering personal information (credit card numbers, social security numbers, etc.) do so at their own risk.
 GPLD’s network and wireless access are unencrypted.
 Users should be aware that information sent to and from a device may be captured by someone else.